kjohn47/bossteamReact/README.md

 5) Add action types and needed actions
 --- use server common methods to fetch data and create custom errors
 6) Add a reducer to recieve data from server
+--- Don't forget to add reducer default state, add the reducers to CombineReducers and to Istore interface
 7) Create the Route Component
 sample:
 ------------------------